sclevine/xsum/README.md

    Merkle trees are the same data structure used to implement Docker images.
    Merkle trees enable concurrency when generating/validating checksums of directories.
 - **Calculate checksums that include file attributes** such as type, UID/GID, permissions, xattr, etc.
-- Plugins, including:
+- Execute plugins, including:
-  - **xsum-pcm** (in repo): checksums of raw PCM in audio files (e.g., AAC, MP3, FLAC, ALAC) which remain constant when metadata tags change.
+  - [**xsum-pcm**](./cmd/xsum-pcm): checksums of raw PCM in audio files (e.g., AAC, MP3, FLAC, ALAC) which remain constant when metadata tags change.

 ## Performance